Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

 Differences between Wetsuits and Dry Suits

-It certainly seems more enticing to anyone to dive in warm tropical waters compared to thinking of cold waters up farther north.
-Once you hit the water below 80’ish degrees you’ll quickly figure out that the rash guard and bathing suit is not keeping you warm at all.
+It certainly seems more enticing to anyone to dive in warm tropical waters compared to thinking of cold environments up farther north.
+Once you hit below 80’ish degrees you will quickly figure out that the rash guard and bathing suit is not keeping you warm at all.

 At that point, you’re looking at a dry suit.
 It’ll keep you dry and temperate even at such low temperatures.
 There are more differences as to whether you have to dry your hair or not after a dive looking at these two kinds of suits.